AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/03_enums.rst

 --------

 - :rust:`enum` can be one of several distinct **variants**
-- Represents a value that can be one of several variants
 - **Variants** are accessed using the :rust:`::` notation
   - Called **path separator**
   - Commonly referred to as **scope resolution operator**